 View licensure information by state for dental hygiene, medical imaging programs, medical assisting and mortuary science.
 If Sandburg hasn’t determined whether a program meets the educational requirements for licensure or certification outside the state of Illinois, contact the licensing entity to determine whether it meets the educational requirements for licensure or certification in the state you live or work.

-Email the dean of health professions with questions.
+Email the associate vice president of nursing and health professions with questions.

 SAMPLE COURSE SCHEDULE